ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 - Minimum Outdoor Flow Schedule Name

 The new columns would be:
-- Heating Control Type (staged or modulated for AirTerminal:SingleDuct:SeriesPIU:Reheat and AirTerminal:SingleDuct:ParallelPIU:Reheat only)
+- Heating Control Type% (staged or modulated for AirTerminal:SingleDuct:SeriesPIU:Reheat and AirTerminal:SingleDuct:ParallelPIU:Reheat only)

 This suppports:
 - Terminal.is_fan_first_stage_heat